 On May 18, 2020, Nasdaq filed three proposals with the SEC to (i) apply minimum offering size requirement for companies primarily operating in "Restrictive Market", (ii) adopt a new requirement relating to the qualification of management or board of director for Restrictive Market companies, and (iii) apply additional and more stringent criteria to an applicant or listed company based on the qualifications of the company's auditors.
-On December 18, 2020, the "Holding Foreign Companies Accountable Act" was signed by President Donald Trump and became law.
+On December 18, 2020, the HFCAA was signed by President Donald Trump and became law.
 This legislation requires certain issuers of securities to establish that they are not owned or controlled by a foreign government.
-Specifically, an issuer must make this certification if the PCAOB is unable to audit specified reports because the issuer has retained a foreign public accounting firm not subject to inspect to inspect to years beginning in 2021, the issuer's securities are banned from trade on a national exchange or through other methods.
+Specifically, an issuer must make this certification if the PCAOB is unable to audit specified reports because the issuer has retained a foreign public accounting firm not subject to inspection by the PCAOB.
+Furthermore, if the PCAOB is unable to inspect the issuer's public accounting firm for three consecutive years beginning in 2021, the issuer's securities are banned from trade on a national exchange or through other methods.

-On June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act (the "AHFCAA"), which, if passed by the U.S. House of Representatives and signed into law by the President, would decrease the number of non-inspection years for foreign companies to comply with PCAOB audits from three to two years, thus reducing the time period before their securities may be prohibited from trading or delisted.
+On June 22, 2021, the U.S. Senate passed the AHFCAA, which, if passed by the U.S. House of Representatives and signed into law by the President, would decrease the number of non-inspection years for foreign companies to comply with PCAOB audits from three to two years, thus reducing the time period before their securities may be prohibited from trading or delisted.

-On November 5, 2021, the SEC approved the PCAOB's Rule 6100, Board Determinations Under the Holding Foreign Companies Accountable Act (the "HFCAA").
+On November 5, 2021, the SEC approved the PCAOB's Rule 6100, Board Determinations Under the HFCAA.
 Rule 6100 provides a framework for the PCAOB to use to determine whether it is unable to inspect or investigate registered public accounting firms located in a foreign jurisdiction because of a position taken by one or more authorities in that jurisdiction.